 Obviously, if we have another financial crash or the financial stocks as a whole do very poorly over the next five years, this bet won’t work out.
 But those are very muted expected gains in these warrant prices and we have a lot of time for them to rise to the occasion.--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable. ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day. ...